intellectivelab/docs.intellectivelab.com/_docs/unity/tutorials/how-to-create-page.md

 ### Images and screenshots requirements

-- Preferrable image format is .png
+- Preferable image format is .png
 - Do not scale or compressed images, use actual pixel size
 - Crop screenshots accurately
 - Screenshots to illustrate process steps should have the same size
 - For highlighting use red frames, red color is R220 G56 B64 (#dc3840):
 	![highlight](how-to-create-page/images/image10.png)
 - Use `:` after the text before image if the image illustrates this text
+- Keep empty row before and after image row
 - To align left edge of the image with text in list, use `tab` before `![Title of image](url)`

 Optional: Most images look better when adding a grey 1px border, grey color is R167 G167 B167 (#a7a7a7).